 According to police, the deceased was identified as Shalini Rana, a native of Bulandshahr in Uttar Pradesh.
 The other five have been identified as Puja Tomar (23), Priya (22) and Puja Pathak (22), Ajay (25 and Bhola (24).
 The women stay at a paying guest accommodation in Laxmi Nagar.

-- Punjab: Five of family killed as car rams into bus
+- Gujarat: Seven minor members of family killed as car falls into ditch

 - Accident near Delhi secretariat: 2 killed as car rams divider, flips over twice